Disclosing a Disability

 It's important to disclose your disability at application, to ensure that any support needs or other necessary arrangements can be discussed and organised in advance.
 We strongly encourage applicants and students to be open about their disability related support requirements and work with us to ensure those can be met for the duration of their studies.
 The University of Warwick and Disability Services are committed to equal opportunities and an inclusive environment for all.

-In order to put in place support, applicants need to provide suitable evidence that confirms the diagnosis of a disability.
-For Specific Learning Differences such as dyslexia this needs to be a post 16 diagnostic assessment or ADHD, a diagnostic report or medical letter.
-Medical conditions such as Chronic Fatigue Syndrome (ME), diabetes or Crohn's Disease a medical letter from a GP, specialist nurse or consultant is acceptable.
+In order to put in place support, applicants are asked to provide appropriate supporting evidence confirming a disability.
+For Specific Learning Differences such as dyslexia, this needs to be a comprehensive diagnostic assessment conducted by an assessor holding a practicing certificate, for ADD/ADHD or ASD, a diagnostic report by a psychiatrist or a medical letter.
+For medical conditions such as Chronic Fatigue Syndrome (ME), diabetes or Crohn's Disease a medical letter from a GP, specialist nurse or consultant is suitable.

 You can see more information about evidence for specific disabilities here.

-JCQ Form 8's, Individual Learning Plans and Education, Health and Care Plans are not accepted forms of evidence
+JCQ Form 8's, Individual Learning Plans and Education, Health and Care Plans are not sufficient forms of evidence

-Student's with disabilities can apply for DSA after they receive an offer from the university.
+Students with disabilities can apply for DSAs at the same time as their general student finance application.
 You can see more information about eligibility and how to apply on the Gov.uk website here and from Disability Services here.

-You can check your eligibility for DSA on the Disabled Student Support Eligibility Checker here.
+You can check your eligibility for DSAs on the Disabled Student Support Eligibility Checker here.

-If you need Section 5 of your DSA application signed and stamped by a Disability Adviser, please email it to disability at warwick dot ac dot uk
+If you need Section 5 of your DSA application signed and stamped by a Disability Adviser, please send it via our messaging system https://wellbeing.warwick.ac.uk/

-If you've applied through clearing and have DSA already in place and need to change your suppliers, you need to contact your Needs Assessor as soon as possible.
+If you've applied through clearing and have DSAs already in place but need to change your suppliers, you must contact your Needs Assessor as soon as possible.

 Specific Accommodation Requirements